 Truck accident attorneys note a tragic early morning accident on April 22, 2105 that claimed the lives of five nursing students.
 According to a preliminary crash report from the Georgia State Patrol, a fatal truck accident on I-16 may have been caused by a Louisiana truck driver who was following the car in front of him too closely to stop in time.
 The Highway Patrol reported that the investigation is ongoing as of May 4, 2015.

 People who have been injured in a semi truck accident in Georgia or other states may be entitled to compensation for damages resulting from their injuries.
-If you or a loved one has been in an accident involving a semi truck, contact the Georgia Injury Attorney Group for more information about your options.
+If you or a loved one has been in an accident involving a semi truck, contact Attorney Group for Georgia for more information about your options.
 We can answer your questions in a free, no-obligation consultation.
 If you have a case, we can connect you with an affiliated truck accident attorney.
 State laws limit the time you have to pursue a claim, so contact us today.

 Initial Report: Truck Driver Followed too Close